SalahMouslih/Rock-Paper-Scissors-Compter-Vision-App/README.md

 # Rock-Paper-Scissors-Compter-Vision-App
+Welcome to Janken, the Rock-Paper-Scissors-Computer-Vision-App!

-JanKen is a simple interactive Rock-Paper-Scissors game demo built with Media Pipe and OpenCV where the player plays Rock-Paper-Scissors on real time against the computer as his opponent
+This is an interactive demo game built with Media Pipe and OpenCV that allows the player to play Rock-Paper-Scissors in real-time against the computer.
+The computer serves as the opponent, creating a fun and engaging experience for the player.

-Here is a demo of the game (supposing that the computer forms scissors):
+To get a better idea of the game, you can check out this demo where the computer forms scissors.

 ![alt text](https://github.com/SalahMouslih/Rock-Paper-Scissors-Compter-Vision-App/blob/main/Screenshot%202021-10-11%20at%2000.03.50.png?raw=true)

 ![alt text](https://github.com/SalahMouslih/Rock-Paper-Scissors-Compter-Vision-App/blob/main/Screenshot%202021-10-11%20at%2000.04.01.png?raw=true)

+We hope you enjoy playing the game!